Elye Wahi: Montpellier

 On 17 October 2019, Wahi signed his first professional contract with Montpellier.
 He made his professional debut in a 2–0 Ligue 1 loss to Metz on 16 December 2020.

 Wahi scored his first goal for Montpellier in a 3–2 loss to Monaco on 15 January 2021.
 In doing so, he became the club's second-youngest ever goal scorer at the age of 18 years and 13 days.
 On 14 March 2022, Wahi signed a contract extension at Montpellier.
 On 29 December 2022, by scoring his twentieth career Ligue 1 goal in a 2–0 away win over Lorient, Wahi became only the second teenager after Kylian Mbappé to reach this milestone in the previous forty years.
+He quickly became the second youngest player in the history of Ligue 1 to reach the landmark of 25 goals in the competition.
+On 7 May 2023, he scored four goals in fifteen minutes for Montpellier in a 5–4 away defeat to Lyon.